 Chill out at home

 No air-conditioning in your home or room?
-No problem, we’ve got some top tricks and tips to help you beat the heat in an Adelaide summer.
-So you can get that all important sleep necessary for tutorials and lectures the next day.
+No problem, these top tricks will help you beat the heat in an Adelaide summer so you can wake refreshed for tutorials and lectures.

 · Keeping windows, blinds and curtains closed will reduce the amount of residual heat.
 Keep your bedroom as dark as possible to reduce the temperature in your room by several degrees.